SyifanIkhtiardi/Technical-test-SQA-SimpliDOTS/test-scenario.md

-		And the user on the profile page favorite tv show section When the user removes the movie from their favorite movies Then the movie should be removed from the user's favorite movie list And the movie should no longer displayed on user's favorite movie list
+		And the user on the profile page favorite tv show section When the user removes the movie from their favorite movies Then the movie should be removed from the user's favorite movie list And the counter should display correct value after a movie being removed

 	Scenario: User can remove a TV show from favorite TV shows Given the user is logged in